What is the Local Offer?

 How can I get involved?

-The local authority must involve children and young people with SEN and disabilities, and parents and carers in preparing and reviewing the Local Offer.
+Surrey must involve children and young people with SEND, and parents and carers in preparing and reviewing the Local Offer.
 If you would like to be involved, or make some comments, you can find out more on the Surrey Local Offer website.

 Parents who want to be more involved in developing and reviewing the Local Offer can contact Surrey’s Family Information Service.